vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 Locations can also be added when opening supported file types using the app (e.g. by tapping on the file or by downloading a file from the web).

+When importing KML or KMZ files, only the Placemarks contained in the file are added as locations.
+When importing GPX files, only "wpt" waypoints are imported.
+CUP files are SeeYou waypoint files, and only waypoints are imported.

 The ![Remove all locations](images/delete-forever.svg) button removes all locations in the list.